klandergren/jekyll-last-commit/README.md

 - ignores commits where a file has been renamed without content changes
 - has not been tested on Windows
-- has not been tested extensively on old Jekyll versions

 ## Installation